ImplFerris/microbit-book/src/led-matrix/index.md

 When prompted for a project name, enter something like led-matrix.

+When it prompts to select "BSP" or "HAL", select "BSP".

 Once the project is created, update `src/main.rs` with the following code.

 ## The full code